 Measure & track 20 key biomarkers including energy, fat, sugar, stress, inflammation and bone health.

-With over 40 biomarkers, this health check empowers you to understand much more about your health on the inside.
+With over 45 biomarkers, this health check empowers you to gain a deep understanding about your inside health.

-Our most advanced health check which analyses almost 50 biomarkers.
+Our most advanced health check which analyses over 50 biomarkers.
 For those who want a deep understanding of their health.

-Lab Tests Online UK.
+Lab Tests Online.
 (2016).
 GGT Test.
 Available at: https://labtestsonline.org.uk/tests/ggt-test

 Koenig, G and Seneff, S. (2015).
 Gamma-Glutamyltransferase: A Predictive Biomarker of Cellular Antioxidant Inadequacy and Disease Risk.
 Disease Markers.